ishitamahindru06-rgb/RainStatIndia/README.md

 📊 Comparison Mode — Side-by-side comparison of two states' rainfall patterns simultaneously

 📄 License
 This project is submitted as part of the CHE110 course curriculum.
-All rights reserved by the author.
+All rights are reserved.